jpastuszek/httpthumbnailer/README.md

 * `image` - [RMagick::Image](https://rmagick.github.io/index.html) object; input image or output of previous edit
 * all arguments as passed to the API; you can capture as many as you need
 * `options` - key-value map, where keys and values are strings, passed to request with edit specification
-* `thumbnail_spec` - object representing thumbnail specification; you can call following methods:
+* `thumbnailing_spec` - object representing thumbnail specification; you can call following methods:
 	* `method` - name of the thumbnailing method
 	* `width` and `height` - integers representing required width and height of the thumbnail
 	* `format` - requested output format (e.g. `png` or `jpeg`)